-Partnering with an IT support company is an excellent way for small businesses to experience numerous benefits, such as reliable tech resources, predictable budgets, scalability, security, and enterprise-grade business solutions, at a fraction of the cost of having them all in-house.
+Partnering with a small business IT support company is an excellent way for small companies to experience numerous benefits, such as reliable tech resources, predictable budgets, scalability, security, and enterprise-grade business solutions, at a fraction of the cost of having them all in-house.

 #1.
 Slow response times and poor communication